French battleship Lorraine: Design

+The Bretagne class was designed as an improved version of the preceding with a more powerful armament, but the limited size of French drydocks forced the turrets to be closer to the ends of the ships, adversely affecting their seakeeping abilities.

 Lorraine was 166 m long overall and had a beam of 26.9 m and a full-load draft of 9.8 m.
 She displaced 23230 MT as designed and around 25000 MT at full load and had a crew of between 1124 and 1133 officers and enlisted men.
 She was powered by four Parsons steam turbines with twenty-four Guyot du Temple water-tube boilers.
 They were rated at 29000 shp and provided a top speed of 20 kn.
 Coal storage amounted to 2680 MT, which provided a range of 4700 nmi at 10 kn.

-Lorraines main battery consisted of ten 340mm/45 Modèle 1912 guns mounted in five twin gun turrets, numbered from front to rear.
+Lorraine's main battery consisted of ten 340mm/45 Modèle 1912 guns mounted in five twin gun turrets, numbered from front to rear.
 They were placed all on the centerline; two were in a superfiring pair forward, one amidships, and the last two in a superfiring arrangement aft.
 As completed, however, the amidships turret did not have its guns installed until January 1917.
 The secondary battery consisted of twenty-two Canon de 138 mm Modèle 1910 guns in casemates along the length of the hull.
 She also carried seven 47 mm Hotchkiss guns, two on the conning tower and one on the roof of each turret.
 The ship was also armed with four submerged 450 mm torpedo tubes.

-The ship's main belt was 270 mm thick and the main armored deck was 40 mm thick.
-The main battery was protected by up to 300 mm of armor on the turrets and the casemates for the secondary guns were 170 mm thick.
-The conning tower had 314 mm thick sides.
+Her waterline belt ranged in thickness from 140 to 250 mm and was thickest amidships.
+The gun turrets were protected by 300 mm of armor and 160 mm plates protected the casemates.
+The curved armored deck was 40 mm thick on the flat and 70 mm on the outer slopes.
+The conning tower had 266 mm thick face and sides.